MickaelBergem/blog.securem.eu/_posts/2016-04-27-how-i-renew-my-tls-certificates-automatically-thanks-to-lets-encrypt.md

     ./letsencrypt-auto certonly -d your.expiring.domain.com --webroot --webroot-path /var/www/letsencrypt-webroot/ --non-interactive

 I chose to put then renew command in a crontab, ran as root as it needs to access protected parts of the system.
-It is ran every two months at 1am.
+It is ran every month at 1am.

     sudo crontab -e
     # This should open an editor, so add the following line
-    0 1 1 */2 * /where/you/installed/letsencrypt/letsencrypt-auto certonly -d your.expiring.domain.com --webroot --webroot-path /var/www/letsencrypt-webroot/ --non-interactive
+    0 1 1 * * /where/you/installed/letsencrypt/letsencrypt-auto certonly -d your.expiring.domain.com --webroot --webroot-path /var/www/letsencrypt-webroot/ --non-interactive && nginx -s reload

+One important thing is that **you need to reload your webserver** (the `&& nginx -s reload` part) to make it use the new certificate: without that it will continue using the old one.
+Thanks to Justin Finkelstein in the comments for pointing it out.

 Now you can let your server manage its own certificates :)